 Create the directories in which the Oracle software will be installed.

-Putting mount points directly under root is typically a bad idea.
-It's done here for simplicity, but for a real installation "/" should be reserved for the OS.
+Putting mount points directly under root without mounting separate disks to them is typically a bad idea.
+It's done here for simplicity, but for a real installation "/" storage should be reserved for the OS.

 If you are using X Emulation, login as root and issue the following command.

 Edit the "/etc/redhat-release" file replacing the current release information "Fedora release 25 (Twenty Five)" with the following.

 Login as the oracle user and add the following lines at the end of the "/home/oracle/.bash_profile" file.